Piracetam – What is Piracetam?

 What is the chemical background of Piracetam?

-What is the piracetam chemical structure?
 The chemical name for Piracetam is 2-oxo-1-pyrrolidine acetamide; it shares the same 2-oxo-pyrrolidone base structure with 2-oxo-pyrrolidine carboxylic acid (pyroglutamate).
+Pyrrolidine is a common element that is often found in most racetam compounds.

 Piracetam Dosage and Suggested Usage